-Students may choose to pursue certification in both elementary education and special education (K-12) teaching certification.
-Earning both certificates only requires one additional semester of coursework beyond the requirements for earning special education certification.
+Students may choose to pursue certification in both elementary education and special education (K-12) teaching liscensure.
+Earning both licensures only requires one additional semester of coursework beyond the requirements for earning special education licensure.
 Students must major and receive their degree in Special Education.
-This is not considered a double major, it is for certification purposes only.
+This is not considered a double major, it is for licensure purposes only.

 Special Education General Curriculum(#163) clearance to student teach

-APT K-12 (#104)successful completion of student teaching and certification.
+edTPA successful completion of student teaching and licensure.

 SCHOLARSHIPS AND GRANTS

 Grants are available from the State of Illinois for those students who pursue certification in special education.
 Students receiving these grants are typically expected to teach in a special education classroom for several years upon graduation.
 See the Illinois Student Assistance Commission's (ISAC) website for additional information.